AgentMC/Sao19/Translate/En/Part2.md

 She heard the whispering voice of amazed Kirito, standing with half a fearful face.
 Next to him stood Asuna wearing a subtle smile.

-"Well, well, as they will become knights and ride the dragons, isn’t it a good thing to be accustomed to high places?"
+"Well, well, as they will become knights and ride the dragons, isn’t it a good thing for kids to be accustomed to high places?"

 "With this baby and Scheta’s one, the future seems more and more uncer...... tain, I mean fun."